cvc5/cvc5/README.md

 featured a number of usability enhancements.
 Its name comes from the cooperative nature of decision procedures in Nelson-Oppen theory combination, which share amongst each other equalities between shared terms.

 CVC Lite, first made available in 2003, was a rewrite of CVC that attempted to make CVC more flexible (hence the "lite") while extending the feature set: CVC Lite supported quantifiers where its predecessors did not.

 CVC3 was a major overhaul of portions of CVC Lite: it added better decision procedure implementations, added support for using MiniSat in the core, and had generally better performance.

-CVC4 is the new version, the fifth generation of this validity checker line that is now celebrating twenty-one years of heritage.
+CVC4 is the fifth generation of this validity checker line.
 It represents a complete re-evaluation of the core architecture to be both performant and to serve as a cutting-edge research vehicle for the next several years.
 Rather than taking CVC3 and redesigning problem parts, we've taken a clean-room approach, starting from scratch.
 Before using any designs from CVC3, we have thoroughly scrutinized, vetted, and updated them.
 Many parts of CVC4 bear only a superficial resemblance, if any, to their correspondent in CVC3.

 However, CVC4 is fundamentally similar to CVC3 and many other modern SMT
 solvers: it is a DPLL(T) solver, with a SAT solver at its core and a delegation